CivIF/civif.github.io/docs/constitution/index.md

    2. One or more judges will be chosen by majority vote in the Senate.
    3. One or more judges will be elected by the citizenry every election cycle.
    4. The number of judges appointed by the Senate must be equal to the number of judges elected by the citizenry.
+   5. Judges may not hold the offices of Senator, Vice Chancellor, or Chancellor, during their tenure in office.
+   6. Judges elected by citizens or appointed by the Senate may only serve two consecutive terms before requiring a one-term break.
+   7. Judges must have held Imperial citizenship for at least 2 months prior to appointment or election.
+   8. Judges must be primary citizens of the Imperial Federation.
 2. The Imperial Judiciary shall have criminal jurisdiction over:
    1. Crimes committed in multiple States by the same person.
    2. Crimes of espionage or treason committed against the Imperial Federation.